GeeeG/SalientSupervoxel/README.md

 # SalientSupervoxel
 This is the C++ implementation of Saliency-guided adaptive seeding for supervoxel segmentation.
+Average processing time on a 3.5 GHz Intel i7 CPU is approximately 0.6 second/frame.

 ![ssv example](/fig/vccs_ssv_1.png?raw=true)